French

 • Clean, dry, pest-free storage

-• Uses multi-use serving and preparation utensils (knives, cutting boards, serving spoons, tongs)
+• Does not use multi-use serving and preparation utensils (e.g. knives, cutting boards, serving spoons, tongs)

-• If a 2-compartment sink or a mechanical dishwasher is not available, one sink and a dish wash container or bin can be used for the third sink in the sanitizing step.
+• If a 3-compartment sink or a mechanical dishwasher is not available, a one or two-compartment sink and a dish wash container or bin can be used for the sanitizing step

-• Hand wash sink can be used for dishwashing provided food prep and dishwashing are done at different times.
+• Hand wash sink can be used for dishwashing as long as food prep and dishwashing are done at different times

 • Food prep cannot be taking place at the same time as dishwashing